shanmukh1608/DASS-JetpackJoyride/README.md

 ## Introduction

-An arcade game in Python3 (terminal-based), heavily inspired by Jetpack Joyride where the user controls the <andalorian, and can move it up, forward, and backward, while collecting coins and fighting/dodging its enemies on the way.
+An arcade game in Python3 (terminal-based), heavily inspired by Jetpack Joyride where the user controls the Mandalorian, and can move it up, forward, and backward, while collecting coins and fighting/dodging its enemies on the way.

 ## Rules of the Game
 - You control Mandalorian throughout his efforts (to save Yoda) by avoiding/ killing enemy beams, collecting points, and dodging magnets.